Isospin symmetry breaking of Cooper-Quartets in nuclei: A Ginzburg-Landau theory of isospin symmetry breaking

-Thus the symmetry looks similar to SU(2) but not fully because of the pion interaction with the quartet.
+Thus the symmetry looks similar to SU(2) but not fully because of the pion interaction with the cooper-quartet.
 For generality we have also assumed that the SU(2) gluon coupling $g_{ANN}$ is different from the pion coupling $g_{\pi N N}$.
 The pion field is the Goldstone boson of the chiral symmetry breaking \cite{12} because of the quark mass.
 It couples to the SU(2) gluon because it has an isospin charge, but only if it is made out of an up and anti-down quarks or down and anti-up quarks, the isospin charges being 1 or -1.
-This can be interpreted as a linear $\sigma$ \cite{12,20} model where the gluon fields are not integrated out yet.
+This can be interpreted as a linear $\sigma$ \cite{20} model where the gluon fields are not integrated out yet.